-In addition to EACH’s focus on research, teaching, policy and practice, and networking, EACH also facilitates Special Interest Groups (SIGs).
+One way EACH facilitates networking between members with similar interests is through Special Interest Groups (SIGs).
 SIGs are intended to generate a clear focus for members who wish to push forward and develop an important area related to communication and healthcare.
-They can be about an area of teaching, research, policy; and for example also be a specific group of healthcare professionals – eg vets, dentists etc – who want to join forces on one or more of the above.
+SIGs can be related to an area of teaching, research, policy; and/or a specific group of healthcare professionals – eg veterinarians, dentists etc. SIGs are only open to EACH members

 What SIGs offer

 SIGs allow groups of EACH members with common interests to work and network together toward common goals in a specific area.
-Each SIG is given a space on the EACH website to publicize their activities and this includes the option of having a SIG moderated blog for communicating with SIG members.
-Each SIG is also given priority for a designated time/meeting space at ICCH conferences and there is potential to apply for SIG related project funding through the EACH subcommittees.
+Each SIG is given a space on the EACH website to publicize their activities and is also invited to submit activities and announcements in the monthly EACH newsletter.
+Each SIG is also given priority for a designated time/meeting space at EACH sponsored ICCH conferences and can also sponsor online webinars through EACH.

 Current SIGs include: